Table of Contents

 There’s No Place Like Homeostasis

-Maca Root is an adaptogen—a natural substance whose properties happen to lend themselves to a living thing’s auto-regulation, or balance, of its internal environment.
+Maca Root is an adaptogen—a natural substance whose properties happen to lend themselves to a living thing’s balanced auto-regulation of its internal environment.
 This “internal balance” business, known to the smock-wearing set as homeostasis, is a big deal.
-In an animal, everything inside the body and outside the cell is known scientifically as the internal environment, a term (Milieu Intérieur) coined by 19th Century French physiologist Claude Bernard to explain the internal sea of infinitely regulated fluids whose equilibrium is the goal.

 Maca and the Throwing of Sparks

 The Maca Root has for twenty centuries generously shared her hardy nature with the indigenous Andean people, who have intimately woven the Maca into both diet and culture.